The Wonderful Wizard of Oz: Plot

-When Dorothy and her friends meet the Wizard again, Toto tips over a screen in a corner of the throne room that reveals "the Wizard", who sadly explains he is a humbug—An ordinary old man who, by a hot air balloon, came to Oz long ago from Omaha.
+When Dorothy and her friends meet the Wizard again, Toto tips over a screen in a corner of the throne room that reveals "the Wizard", who sadly explains he is a humbug—an ordinary old man who, by a hot air balloon, came to Oz long ago from Omaha.
 He provides the Scarecrow with a head full of bran, pins, and needles ("a lot of bran-new brains"), the Tin Woodman with a silk heart stuffed with sawdust, and the Lion a potion of "courage".
 Their faith in his power gives these items a focus for their desires.
 He decides to take Dorothy and Toto home and then go back to Omaha in his balloon.
 At the send-off, he appoints the Scarecrow to rule in his stead, which he agrees to do after helping Dorothy return to Kansas.
 Toto chases a kitten in the crowd and Dorothy goes after him, but the ropes holding the balloon break and the Wizard floats away.

-Dorothy summons the Winged Monkeys and tells them to carry her and Toto home, but they explain they can't cross the desert surrounding Oz.
+Dorothy summons the Winged Monkeys and tells them to carry her and Toto home, but they explain they cannot cross the desert surrounding Oz.
 The Soldier with the Green Whiskers informs Dorothy that Glinda, the Good Witch of the South may be able to help her return home, so the travelers begin their journey to see Glinda's castle in Quadling Country.
 On the way, the Lion kills a giant spider who is terrorizing the animals in a forest.
 They ask him to become their king, which he agrees to do after helping Dorothy return to Kansas.
 Dorothy summons the Winged Monkeys a third time to fly them over a hill to Glinda's castle.

 Glinda greets them and reveals that Dorothy's silver shoes can take her anywhere she wishes to go.
 She embraces her friends, all of whom will be returned to their new kingdoms through Glinda's three uses of the Golden Cap: the Scarecrow to the Emerald City, the Tin Woodman to Winkie Country, and the Lion to the forest; after which the cap will be given to the King of the Winged Monkeys, freeing him and his band.
 Dorothy takes Toto in her arms, knocks her heels together three times, and wishes to return home.
 Instantly, she begins whirling through the air and rolling on the grass of the Kansas prairie, up to the farmhouse, though the silver shoes fall off her feet en route and are lost in the Deadly Desert.
 She runs to Aunt Em, saying "I'm so glad to be home again!"